 Once the pre-move out inspection has been undertaken, we will then book in the final moving out date.
 At this stage we will expect the property to be empty from all your belongings and making sure the fridge and freezers are cleared also.
 The original inventory that was prepared and given to you would be the document we would use to cross-check how the property has been handed back.
 Understanding that, when you vacate the property, the property should be left in the same condition as it was when you moved in, taking into account reasonable wear and tear.

 When keys are handed back we will also require a forwarding address from you.
 This is so that any deposit monies due back to you can be sent, but also should there be any bills from utility companies that overlap your move out, we can forward these on to you.

+At the inspection, if we believe that damage has been caused to the property, we will obtain a quote to get the repairs completed.
+Your deposit will be returned to you minus the cost of these repairs.
 Providing there are no disputes with your deposit monies, these are generally sent back to you within 10 working days.

 We generally require one month's notice for you to terminate your tenancy, however, please ensure that you read and understand the terms of your individual tenancy agreement as these could vary from one Landlord to the other.